emily-sumner/emily-sumner.github.io/Emily-Sumner_Source/content/talk/SPP/index.md

 #slides: example
 summary: It's not the treasure, it's the hunt.
 Children are more explorative on an explore-exploit task than adults
 tags: []
-title: Talk at the Society of Philophy and Psychology
+title: Talk at the Society of Philosophy and Psychology
 url_code: ""
 url_pdf: ""
 url_slides: ""